zaneef/imdb-scalability-analysis/README.md

 This will:
 - Download IMDb TSV datasets
 - Extract and load them into PostgreSQL
+- Start a Redis container
 - Launch the API server on http://localhost:8000
+- Warm up the Redis cache with the 5000 most-rated movies
 ---

 ## 🔍 API Overview